rainbow954/streamly-spark-examples/streamly-kafka-cassandra/README.md

  host$ mvn clean install
 ```

-### 2. Setup an account
+### 2. Create an account
  - Go to [Streamly Registration Page][streamly-signup] and sign up by providing your email address and a namespace. <br />
   The namespace is a string that Streamly uses to scope resources.
-For instance, any keyspace, index, or topic you create must be prefixed with your namespace.  <br />
+For instance, any keyspace, index, application, or topic you create must be have a name that is prefixed with your namespace.  <br />

-    **A user has one single namespace and cannot change it once the account is created.
-Be sure to choose your namespace carefully.**
+    **A user has one single namespace.
+Once an account is created, the associated namespace cannot be changed.
+Therefore, be sure to choose your namespace carefully.**

 ![streamly-signup-step1][streamly-signup-step1]